ks228/flowrush/readme.md

 # Flow Rush

 Flow Rush is minimalistic logic puzzle game.
-The game was released on Android platform.
+The game was released on Android&trade; platform.
 This game was built with the [libGDX](https://libgdx.badlogicgames.com/) engine (the main gameplay released with help of scene2D).

 It's some modification of 'plumber'-game.
 Your task is to deliver all messages to the destination points.
 To solve the puzzle, you should rotate and connect hex tiles in such a way as to find the right path for a delivery of abstract messages.